NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 # DMD - Dynamic Mode Decomposition

-DMD simultaneously computes a set of fourier series approximations for a set of input sensor signals.
+DMD simultaneously computes a set of Fourier series approximations for a set of input sensor signals.
 The solution will share a common set of basis functions, and each sensor will have a unique set of weightings for each basis function.
 The input data set can be reconstructed from the set of weightings (modes) and the basis functions (frequency, phase, amplitude.)

-Notice that for each individual sensor, the DMD-based fourier series approximation will not be as accurate as computing the fourier series for each individual sensor due to the additional constraint of sharing a common sest of basis functions.
+Notice that for each individual sensor, the DMD-based Fourier series approximation will not be as accurate as computing the Fourier series for each individual sensor due to the additional constraint of sharing a common set of basis functions.
 However, DMD offers the advantage of exposing common dominant frequency information (modes) across the entire array of sensors.
 When we plot mode information in it's correct spatial relationship, we can begin to visualize motion